 A mineral found mainly in the hard part of bones, where it is stored.

 Uncontrolled growth of cells that may result in abnormal blood cells or grow into a lump called a tumour.
-These cells may spread throughout the lymphatic system or bloodstream to form secondary or metastatic tumours.
+These cells may spread throughout the lymph system or bloodstream to form secondary (metastatic) tumours.

 A diagnosis given when doctors find a secondary cancer in the body, but tests don’t show where the cancer first started growing (the primary site).